A League of Their Own (1993 TV series)

 A League of Their Own is an American television sitcom that aired on CBS from April 10 to 24, 1993, with two additional episodes aired on August 13, 1993; one episode out of the six produced went unaired.
 It was based on the 1992 movie of the same name and starred Sam McMurray.
-Only Megan Cavanagh, Tracy Reiner, Garry Marshall, and Freddie Simpson reprised their roles from the movie.
+Only Megan Cavanagh, Tracy Reiner, Garry Marshall, Jon Lovitz, Pauline Brailsford and Freddie Simpson reprised their roles from the movie.
+David L. Lander, who was in the film, appears in one episode playing a different character.

 Premise

 Jimmy Dugan is the coach of a team of female baseball players during World War II.